AnyChart/docs.anychart.com/Basic_Charts_Types/Heat_map_Chart.md

   yZoom.setToPointsCount(6);
 ```

-Here is a sample of html5 HeatMap chart with horizontal and vertical scrollers:
+Here is a sample of html5 Heat map chart with horizontal and vertical scrollers:

 {sample}BCT\_HeatMapChart\_08{sample}